apache/airflow/docs/apache-airflow-providers-cohere/operators/embedding.rst

 The CohereEmbeddingOperator requires the ``input_text`` as an input to embedding API.
 Use the ``cohere_conn_id`` parameter to specify the Cohere connection to use to connect to your account.

-An example using the operator is in way:

 Example Code:
 -------------